 WGSS enable women and girls to gather, share their concerns and rebuild support networks while participating in a range of activities, such as dancing, sports, literacy classes, arts and life-skills training.
 Through WGSS, women and girls can organize, elevate their voices and participate more fully in community affairs.
 WGSS also can serve as hubs for women and girls to access information on important issues, including protection risks, sexual reproductive health services and nursing support for new mothers.
 Most critically, WGSS enable survivors of GBV to safely and discreetly seek help.

-International Medical Corps has helped to establish dedicated safe spaces for women and girls in 20 countries affected by emergencies.
+International Medical Corps has established safe spaces for women and girls in 20 countries affected by emergencies.

 In South Sudan, International Medical Corps has provided livelihoods seed funding to 1,780 women, and helped women organize into 39 village savings and loans associations that have saved more than $40,000.